tjhop/clip/README.md

 ## Templates
 Clip templates are YAML files with [Golang templated](https://golang.org/pkg/text/template/) text snippets and variables to use for substitutions in the template.
 Templates exist in a directory managed by Clip.
 By default, the template directory is `$HOME/clip/`, but this can be changed by editing the `templatedir` setting in the config file or passing the `--templatedir` flag at runtime.

+Clip also imports the [sprout template function library](https://docs.atom.codes/sprout) and loads functions from all registries _except the `backward` registry which contains deprecated functions_.

 The base template that gets created is pretty simple:
 ```yml
 # See README.md for detailed information